 The dialect was crucial.
 Mick Jagger meticulously imitated blues singers’ accents.
 When Robert Plant exclaims “oh child, the way you shake that thing,” I doubt he’s using a colloquialism from his native West Midlands.
 British blues appropriation would have been much less sociologically fascinating without the peculiarity (and, let’s face it, implausibility) of British voices imitating the language of African American Southerners.

-But is linguistic theft the same as cultural theft?
-When people talk pejoratively about “cultural appropriation” these days, it often seems their main beef is with ethnolect appropriation.
+Is this type of linguistic theft the same as cultural theft?
 This came to mind recently in regard to Australian hip hop artist Iggy Azalea, who raps in the style of Southern Hip Hop.
 This interview interspersed with music clips gives an idea of how disparate her rapping and speaking lects are (ignoring some adopted Americanisms in her speech like occasional rhoticity):

-Azalea’s fame has generated a line of criticism typified by this article by Brittney Cooper in Salon:
+Azalea’s fame has generated a line of criticism exemplified by this article by Brittney Cooper in Salon:

 Iggy Azalea interlopes on this finely honed soundscape of Southern Blackness to tell us “how fancy” she is, and ask “how we love dat.”
 Her recklessness makes clear that she does not understand the difference between code-switching and appropriation.
 She may get the science of it, but not the artistry.